zuljinzero/Joseph-Helmuth/README.md

         -Enemies.cs: Constructor classes that set the perameters for enemies.
         -Equipment.cs: Constructor classes that set the perameters for equipment.
         -Player.cs: Constructor classes that set the perameters for the player.
         -Program.cs: The majority of the code for the game.
-Includes a solid state machine to control turn progression -and game state, and much more.
+Includes a solid state machine to control turn progression and game state.